Breakfast Club Blog

 One key feature of engaged student learning is ensuring that the programs we offer are brain-friendly.
 Let’s examine four components that can be integrated into learning practices.
 Acknowledgment If it’s Worth Doing, it’s Worth Celebrating Pride, pleasure, and increased feelings of self-esteem are all common reactions to being paid a compliment or receiving positive feedback.
 Why?
 Because being praised triggers the release of dopamine (a neurotransmitter that helps control the reward and pleasur...Read More

-Use Micro – Moments To Set Inclusive Tone
+Use Micro-Moments To Set Inclusive Tone

 “Welcome.”
 “I’m so glad you’re here!”
 “Hey, I like the dog on your shirt.”
 “It’s great to see you today.”
 What are your favorite ways to establish an inclusive and welcoming tone from the moment a child or teen walks into your program?
 It only takes a few seconds, yet making a point to greet each young person as they enter helps them start feeling comfortable from the start.
-The Collaborative for Academic, Social, and Emotional Learning (CASEL)’s new SEL 3 Signature Practices Playbook talks abou...Read More
+The Collaborative for Academic, Social, and Emotional Learning (CASEL)’s new SEL 3 Signature Practices Playbook tal...Read More

 Navigating Kids Short Attention Spans